solarpermit/solarpermit/README.md

     C. mod_wsgi
     D. Please See dependencies.txt
         a.
 This file is written to be used with pip for easily handling python requirements - i.e. "pip install -r dependencies.txt"
+    E. Optional Items
+        a.
+Closure JS compiler, for JS minification
 2. Setup Apache to allow vhosts
 3. Setup the specific vhost
     A.  See apache/solarpermit_apache_inc.conf